cirosantilli/git-tutorial/index.md

 Will show who created the tag and the tag message before the rest of the infos.

-A tag that is not annotated is called a `lightweight` tag.
+A tag that is not annotated is called a *lightweight* tag.

-##signed

-Gpg signed tags!!

-Too overkill/too lazy to show for here see: <http://learn.github.com/p/tagging.html>.
+##Signed

+GPG signed tags.
+TODO

 #branch